rijav1001/rijav1001/README.md

 - 👋 Hi, I’m @rijav1001
-- 👀 I’m interested in working on backend(python, nodejs) as well as frontend(html/css/js/react).
+- 👀 I’m interested in working on backend(Java, Go, Python, nodejs) as well as frontend(html/css/js/react/angular).
 - 🌱 I’m a full stack developer trained in the MERN stack.
 - 📫 You can reach me on github with this URL: https://github.com/rijav1001 and you can also reach me through my mail ID: rvu100199@gmail.com
 <!---